 - Errors in drafting agreements or other legal documents.

 - Failure to obtain client consent for any legal path or action.

-Legal malpractice can have lifelong repercussions for its victims.
 When you go to a lawyer, you are often already in a vulnerable situation.
 You rely on the expertise and professional conduct of your attorney to help you navigate the legal system.
+Consequently, legal malpractice can have long-term repercussions for its victims.

-In cases where the lawyer’s misconduct results in a lost case or a missed opportunity to recover losses, it is important to talk to an experienced attorney as soon as possible.
+In cases where a lawyer’s errors result in financial losses, it is important to talk to an experienced legal malpractice attorney as soon as possible.

 During tax season, people rely on accountants more than at any other time of year.
 If an accountant mishandles a tax return or provides defective tax advice, the client can suffer serious consequences.

 Accounting malpractice also often occurs when errors are made in audits or financial statements.
 If you relied on financial documents that were negligently prepared by an accountant, whether in making an investment or managing your business or personal finances, you may be able to recover your losses.

 Accounting malpractice can occur in a multitude of different situations.
 Below are some common examples of accounting malpractice: